kakposoe/laravel-placeholder-image/README.md

 ```

 ## How to use
-You can get random image links within your blade templates by adding:
+You can get a placeholder image url within your blade templates by adding:

 ```php
 {{ Placeholder::get($width = null, $height = null) }}
 ```
 By default, images will be returned as a 600px x 400px image.

-To change the dimensions of the image, simply add the width and height like so:
+To change the dimensions of the image, simply add the `$width` and `$height` like so:

 ```php
 {{ Placeholder::get(300, 300) }}
 ```

+## Different image types
 There are several different types of image at your disposal:

 ### Icon image